 The most common type of loan is the business term loan, which is a loan provided to a business for a specific length.
 Typically, short-term loans are between 3 to 12 months, medium-term loans are between 1 and 5 years, and long-term loans are anything beyond 5 years.
 The SBA(7)(a) is an example of a term loan, as the typical loan type with favorable terms and an incredibly difficult approval process.
 But there are a wide number of alternative loan options available with varying conditions.

 - Online Term Loan – This is a term loan with an online lender that will have much lower requirements and an easier approval process.
 The only real disadvantage is that the APR will be higher.
-For example, Kabbage offers term loans with minimum requirements of a credit score of 560 and annual revenue of at least $50,000.
-Ondeck requires a credit score of 600 and annual revenue of at least $100,000.
-Once these (and a few other) requirements are met, funding is generally quick and painless.

 - Business Lines of Credit – A business line of credit (LOC) offers more flexibility than conventional term loans.
 This is because you can simply withdraw a set amount each day and pay interest only on what you borrow.
 Typically, business lines of credit are a little more difficult to qualify for in comparison to term loans.
 You can use this line of credit as often or as little as you like, so it is something of a gold standard in the loan industry.
 However, the APR can be high, much like using a credit card.